 Purslane — the Omega-3 marvel almost no one knows about

-This is perhaps the most surprising chapter in the history of herbs.
+Here lies perhaps the most surprising chapter in the history of herbs.

-Purslane — a small, succulent (water-storing) herb with thick, juicy leaves that grows as a so-called weed in many gardens — is the most Omega-3-rich plant we know in Central Europe.
+Purslane — a small, succulent (water-storing) herb with thick, juicy leaves that grows as a so-called weed in many gardens — is the most Omega-3-rich plant we know of in Central Europe.
 Not flaxseed.
 Not chia seeds.
 Purslane.

-In nutrient-rich soils, purslane can form stems up to half a meter long with juicy, round leaves — and the richer the soil, the more omega-3 and flavonoids it contains.
+In nutrient-rich soils, purslane can form stems up to half a meter long with juicy, round leaves — and the richer the soil, the more Omega-3 and flavonoids it contains.

 The story of the organic herb farmer — and why white powder is not a pesticide

-Here's a story we know from practice.
+Here's a story we know from experience.

 The white film on the herbs is not a pesticide.
 It is a natural mineral rock that strengthens and protects the plant — and washes off by itself with the next rain.
 The misunderstanding is understandable.
 But it is exactly the opposite of the truth.
 A herb farmer who sprays zeolite protects his plants without chemicals — that is the essence of organic farming.